davidmitchelperry/KLEE-Array-Prototype/README.md

 to implement it by instrumenting the target program before running it through symbolic execution.
 This prototype showed promise and drastically improved the performance of symbolic execution on many programs.
-However, due to some of the overheah of instrumentation we found that implementing the optimization directly in the Symbolic Executin engine would be optimal.
+However, due to some of the overhead of instrumentation we found that implementing the optimization directly in the Symbolic Executin engine would be optimal.